Data Wrangling

 The select() function

 The select() function is used to select/choose only certain columns (i.e., variables) in your data frame.
-Let’s choose just state, county, and number_pills.
+Let’s choose the columns/variables state, county, and number_pills — we’ll save the subsetted data frame as opioid_counties_subset.

 opioid_counties_subset <-